Skip to main content

 • Collect a detailed family and personal history from the couple.

-• Refer the case to clinical genetics for review by a clinical geneticist or genetic counsellor.
+• Refer the patient to clinical genetics for review by a clinical geneticist or genetic counsellor.

-• R244 Carrier testing for known familial mutation(s) – carrier screening for women who have a family history of DMD or BMD where the genetic cause has been identified (pathogenic variant).
+• R244 Carrier testing for known familial variant(s): This is carrier screening for women who have a family history of DMD or BMD with an identified genetic cause.
 This test can currently only be requested by clinical genetics.

-• R73 Duchenne or Becker muscular dystrophy – carrier testing for women when there is a clinical diagnosis (or likely diagnosis) of DMD or BMD in the family without a genetic cause identified.
+• R73 Duchenne or Becker muscular dystrophy: This is carrier testing for women in whose family there is a clinical diagnosis (or likely diagnosis) of DMD or BMD without an identified genetic cause.

-• Prenatal testing in a pregnancy with a known familial disease-causing variant:
+• Prenatal testing in a pregnancy in which one or both parents has a known familial disease-causing variant.

 • Sex determination:

-• R310 NIPD for DMD or BMD.
-Non-invasive haplotype testing is available when the mother is confirmed to be a carrier of one of the conditions.
-This test can currently be requested by clinical genetics and fetal medicine teams.
+• R310 NIPD for Duchenne and Becker muscular dystrophy – haplotype testing.
+This testing is available when the mother is confirmed to be a carrier of one of the conditions and R251 has confirmed that the pregnancy is a single XY fetus.
+It can currently be requested by clinical genetics and fetal medicine teams.
 The testing laboratory must be informed in advance of the request to ensure the necessary samples and/or validation work can take place.

-• If the patient presents pre-conceptually, pre-implantation genomic testing for monogenic disorders may be available.
+• If a patient presents prior to conception, pre-implantation genomic testing may be available.
 Referral via clinical genetics is required.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.